Contact Us

 • Seismic Design Category - B

-All services are now being processed through one of two online gateways: the City of Richmond’s Online Permitting Portal (OPP) and our OneDrive document processing system.
+All services are now being processed through the City of Richmond’s Online Permitting Portal (OPP).
 Processing times for some application types may take as long as 2-3 weeks.
 Applications and plans are being reviewed in the order in which they are received.

 Mail and Fax Services: